An Experienced Renovator Takes on Her Kitchen With Sweeten

 After: After five years of envisioning the kitchen transformation, Sally posted her project to Sweeten.
 She received matches, interviewed candidates, and then selected a Sweeten general contractor, who “stood out as the best communicator” and really understood the aesthetic she was looking to achieve.
 “He was able to explain differences in his proposal and the others and showed where his bid foresaw issues the others hadn’t.
 These were things that were going to come up, and we were going to have to pay for them; he was just calling them out ahead of time.
 I appreciated that,” Sally shared.

 Even before posting the project, she had put together two design plans: one with the kitchen totally open to the living area, and another with a partial wall.
 While she initially preferred the former, once she walked through it again with her contractor and building manager, they discovered water supply, disposal, and gas lines that couldn’t be moved without disrupting service to the building.
 That meant Plan B, which (spoiler alert!)
 Sally ended up loving.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 They moved forward in transforming the dark galley kitchen, leaving it partially open to the living area.
 Sally knew she wanted all paneled and integrated appliances that felt more like furniture.
 “I found myself gravitating toward kitchens that banked all the tall pantries with the fridges to one side, like Poggenpohl.
 Henrybuilt has a sleekness I coveted, with their signature absence of wall cabinets and a ubiquitous shelf running along the tops of the slab stone backsplashes.
 I fell in love with the shaker cabinetry of Plain English, their wonderfully functional sink islands, and use of slab marble,” she said.